Since as far back as I can remember, money has cast a shadow over my life. Can you relate?

 - Money isn’t inherently good or evil.
 It just is.
 Use that to your advantage.

 - There are people out there—including me!—rooting for you.

 How Did Your Life Change After You Stopped Worrying About Money?

 I would love to hear about your experience with life post-money worries.
-Let me know in the comment section below (along with your suggestions for places to visit—I have friends in New Delhi so leaning toward India).
+Let me know in the comment section below (along with your suggestions for places to visit—I have friends in the Ukraine I am looking forward to visiting!).